Map Loading... Scroll Down

 Child Custody

-In South Dakota, child custody decisions are based on the best interests of the child.
+In South Dakota, child custody decisions are based on the child’s best interests.

 The court considers factors such as the child’s needs, each parent’s ability to provide care, the child’s relationship with each parent, and the stability of each home environment.

-South Dakota recognizes both physical and legal custody, and parents may share joint custody or one parent may be awarded primary custody.
+South Dakota recognizes both physical and legal custody.
+Parents may share joint custody or one parent may be awarded primary custody.
+Under extenuating circumstances, a parent can be awarded sole custody when a parent is deemed unfit to parent or represents a risk to the child’s safety and welfare.

-The overall goal is to ensure a stable and supportive arrangement that fosters the child’s well-being.
+The goal is to ensure a stable and supportive arrangement that fosters the child’s well-being.

 Spousal Support